-It was a special day on Saturday when the culmination of Open Bridges ‘A River Full of Stories’ book was launched at Hull Maritime Museum.
+It was a special day on Saturday when the culmination of Open Bridges ‘A River Full of Stories’ book was launched at Hull Maritime Museum Hull: Yorkshire's Maritime City.
 It was marvellous that there were so many people there who have contributed stories and photographs to the book.
-It was a whirlwind for us and went by in a flash, so thank you to everyone who took photographs during the afternoon so we know what went on!
+It was a whirlwind for us and … Continue reading A River Full of Stories, book launch

 Open Bridges Exhibition Notes #1